lbartuzi/DomoticzNestPlugin/README.md

 # Nest SDM Plugin for Domoticz

 A robust Python plugin for integrating Google Nest devices with Domoticz home automation system using the Smart Device Management (SDM) API.
+Or at least I hope it is robust.
+Current version still in testing.

 ## 🌟 Features